muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 extra data model layered over top to express semantics like whether the ordinal position and or the multiplicity of tuples is significant or not.

-However MUON provides a foundation with the distinct **Duo** possrep/syntax for a data model layered over it to express those semantics concisely.
+However MUON provides a foundation with the distinct **Pair** possrep/syntax for a data model layered over it to express those semantics concisely.

 MUON is more expressive than SQL regarding missing information.